Subscribe to Blog via Email

 - Understand the style of the show

-Let me explain these a bit: There are weeks when I record three to five episodes of the Business Storytelling Podcast.
+Let me explain these a bit: There are weeks when I record three to five episodes of the Business Storytelling Show.
 I have a process.
 Let me follow it.
 That doesn’t mean, I don’t appreciate ideas and whatnot.
 I love collaboration.
 But, this is the current setup.
 For example, I use Calendly to handle my bookings.
 Some guests try to get me to use their system.
 Typically, that’s not helpful.
 My Calendly link also includes all the agreements and details.

 Every once in a while, somebody I invited will ask all kinds of questions:

 - What’s the number of downloads in the first 25.25 days?